 Serious violence is violence that causes injuries so severe that they require hospital treatment.
-Across the UK in 2016/17 there were 4,054 hospital admissions for stab wounds caused by a sharp instrument.
+Across England and Wales in 2020 there were 4,100 hospital admissions for stab wounds caused by a sharp instrument.
+This was down from 4,800 in 2019, a fall that has been attributed to coronavirus lockdowns.

 Although violent crime in the UK has been falling steadily since its peak in the mid-1990s, from 2014 onwards certain types of violent crime has been rising again, especially offences involving knives and guns.

-There were 43,516 knife crime offences in the 12 months ending March 2019.
-This is an 80% increase from the low-point in the year ending March 2014, when there were 23,945 offences, and is the highest number since comparable data was compiled.
+There were 46,937 knife crime offences in the 12 months ending June 2021, a rise of over 80% from the low-point in the year ending March 2014, when there were 23,945 offences.
 (These statistics do not include those from Greater Manchester Police because of data recording issues.)

 Some of the increase in serious violence be attributed to drug-market violence and the growing phenomenon of ‘county lines’, where criminal gangs set up drug-dealing operations in places outside their usual operating area.